perses/perses/docs/ui-package-architecture.md

 ### Foundation layer

 - **`@perses-dev/spec`**: canonical TypeScript types for dashboard specs, panel definitions, variables, datasources, and query results.
 This is the language-neutral contract Perses is built around.
+Source: [`perses/spec`](https://github.com/perses/spec).
 See [Open specification](./concepts/open-specification.md).
 - **`@perses-dev/client`**: shared HTTP and API helpers used by UI packages when talking to the Perses backend.
 - **`@perses-dev/core`** (deprecated): legacy shared types and helpers still consumed by the app and temporarily exposed to plugins through module federation.
 Do not use in new code — prefer `@perses-dev/spec` and `@perses-dev/client`.